 Erevu is a classic name, with many Tanzanian parents going for it.
 The meaning of Erevu is ‘clever’.

-Eric, one of the most popular Old Norse boy names, reigns supreme in Tanzania too.
+Eric, one of the most popular Old Norse names associated with the masculine gender, reigns supreme in Tanzania too.
 It was adopted by the English-speaking communities residing in Tanzania decades ago, and since then, there hasn’t been one year where Eric hasn’t featured in top 100 list.

 Faraji, meaning ‘comfort’, is one of those names that will make almost everyone pause.
 We personally love how exotic this name sounds.